Nuggets star Nikola Jokic included on Serbia's preliminary roster for the Paris Olympics

 The three-time NBA MVP has missed some important international tournaments in the past, citing long NBA seasons.

-But Jokic ended the current NBA season earlier than expected after last year’s champions were eliminated in the playoffs by the Dallas Mavericks.
+But Jokic ended the current NBA season earlier than expected after last year’s champions were eliminated in the playoffs by the Minnesota Timberwolves.
 He spent the last few weeks rafting with friends and his brothers.

 Also on the list announced by Serbia coach Svetislav Pesic are Charlotte Hornets guard Vasilije Micic, Miami Heat forward Nikola Jovic, Atlanta Hawks sharpshooter Bogdan Bogdanovic and Hornets forward Aleksej Pokusevski.

-Note: This story has been corrected to show the Denver Nuggets lost to the Minnesota Timberwolves in the NBA playoffs, not the Dallas Mavericks.